RECARBRIO 500mg / 500mg / 250mg powder infusion solution medication leaflet

 Keep vials in the outer carton in order to protect from light.

-For storage conditions after constitution and dilution of the medicinal product, see section 6.3.
+For storage conditions after reconstitution and dilution of the medicinal product, see section 6.3.

 6.5 Nature and contents of container